letanure/resend-cli/README.md

 ### contacts create

 [options]    Create a contact in an audience via Resend API

+### contacts retrieve

+[options]  Retrieve a contact by ID or email from an audience

 ## domains